-Tuberculosis (TB) Services
+Tuberculosis Treatment Services

 The goal of the Department’s Tuberculosis Services is to control the incidence of TB, cure illness, and prevent relapse and drug resistance.
 The program works with County residents of all ages, and translators are available.